medic/cht-docs/content/en/apps/tutorials/application-tests.md

 2. The `contact_type` of the user's parent is: `chw_area`
 3. The current time is between the start and end dates of the task event.

 When testing with harness, the conditions 1 and 2 above can be set in the `harness.defaults.json` file.
-Please see the lines [31](#harness-defaults-json-31) and [26]((#harness-defaults-json-26)) respectively in the sample file further below.
+See the lines [31](#harness-defaults-json-31) and [26]((#harness-defaults-json-26)) respectively in the sample file further below.

 For the condition 3, let's look at the task event window in the task definition.
 As mentioned in the earlier tutorial, the task event is:
 - Due 7 days after the contact’s creation date.
 - Should appear 7 days before the due date, or immediately when the contact is created.
 - Should disappear the day after the due date.

-So, in order to see the task, the contact should be created within the last 7 days.
-We can easily set the contact's reported date so that it falls within the last 7 days (see line [36](#harness-defaults-json-36) below).
+So, to see the task, the contact should be created within the last 7 days.
+You can easily set the contact's reported date so that it falls within the last 7 days (see line [36](#harness-defaults-json-36) below).

 **harness.defaults.json**:
 {{< highlight json "linenos=table,hl_lines=26 31 36,anchorlinenos=true,lineanchors=harness-defaults-json" >}}